Share this:

 513-313-0530

-This restoration provides discounted and free furniture and household goods.
+Provides discounted and free furniture and household goods.
 Low-income families can request up to 15 pieces of furniture and any necessary housewares.

-Eligibility: Receive a referral from a Hamilton County social service
+Eligibility: Receive a referral from a Hamilton County social service agency

 Related Article: Food assistance pantries and soup kitchens in Cincinnati

-Additional Resources
+Additional Resources for Hamilton County Homeowners

 Refinancing

-Finding the best refinance rates might provide more financial flexibility and help you avoid paying hundreds of dollars in interest.
+Finding the best refinance rates might provide more financial flexibility and help homeowners avoid paying hundreds of dollars in interest.
 A refinance can help homeowners repay their mortgage faster, avoid PMI, and access home equity and other benefits.
 Check out the current rates and start saving today!

 Did we miss any programs and resources for Hamilton County homeowners?
 Contact us at The Voice of Black Cincinnati to let us know.

 The Voice of Black Cincinnati is a media company designed to educate, recognize, and create opportunities for African Americans.
-Want to find local news, events, job posting, scholarships, and a database of local Black-owned businesses?
-Visit our homepage, explore other articles, subscribe to our newsletter, like our Facebook page, join our Facebook group, and text VOBC to 513-270-3880.
+Want to find local news, events, job postings, scholarships, and a database of local Black-owned businesses?
+Visit our homepage, explore other articles, subscribe to our newsletter, like our Facebook page, join our Facebook group, and text VOBC to 513-966-3328.

 Help for Hamilton County Homeowners Image provided by Adobe Stock